MAP Violation: Top Tips for Preventing Pricing Violations

 Pricing violations divert customers

-Resellers violating the brand’s lowest pricing threshold, then, increase the chances of lost customers; customers wandering off from the brand’s store, and the stores of its complying resellers, to resellers offering prices below the MAP price – or, worse, unauthorized resellers who shouldn’t be selling the products at all.
+Resellers violating the brand's lowest pricing threshold increase the chances of lost customers; customers wandering off from the brand's store, and the stores of its complying resellers, to resellers offering prices below the MAP price (or, worse, unauthorized resellers who shouldn't be selling the products at all).

 Pricing violations damage brand identity

-From a customers’ perspective, cheaply priced products are not always attractive.
-And, in today’s digital shopping sphere, consumer impressions spread like wildfire – including the negative opinions that present your products as cheap, perpetuating a false impression of your brand image.
+From a customers' perspective, cheaply priced products are not always attractive.
+In today's digital shopping sphere, consumer impressions spread fast (including the negative opinions that present your products as cheap, perpetuating a false impression of your brand image).

 When consumers see products of a brand at a very low price, it may bring into question the quality of the products, and have an impact on the customers' perception of the brand.
 Low prices may poorly represent the brand value, and may even be a sign of a counterfeit or "gray market" in the eyes of consumers.